TravelModellingGroup/Documentation/tmg-documentation/1.6/tmgtoolbox/input_output/ExportSubareaTool.md

 * Run model system

 > [!NOTE]
-The subarea tool can be added as many times (within as many classes as is needed)
+> The subarea tool can be added as many times (with as many classes as is needed)

 Below contains details on how to add the tool to XTMF